vpelss/Forever_Passwords/README.md

 Possible issues:
 - Single url requires multiple passwords eg: wwww.mysite.com and cpanel.mysite.com : solution, add www or cpanel to the Alias
 - A website might not like the password generated.
 I have not encountered this yet.
-- You can't recreate passwords without this program.
+- You can't generate your passwords without this program or an equivilent (see below).
 But this is the same with ANY password storage programs.
 - If your password is compromised (via shoulder surfing or malware), you need to decide how to generate a new one using your easy to remember rules.
 - Some sites (eg: cibc.com) have disabled copy and paste.
 They actually actively promote weak passwords.
+Possible solutions: Search for and install RightToCopy addin or disable js temporarily.

 Notes: Spaces are not allowed in the Alias field.
 The reason is that trailing spaces are not visible, but may be present, and this will create a different password.